peter88213/mdnovhelp-en/source/items_menu.rst

 **Export a Markdown-formatted document**

-With **Items > Export item descriptions**, you can create a text document that contains item descriptions.
+With **Items > Export item descriptions**, you can create a text document containing item descriptions, that can be opened with any text editor.
 File name suffix is ``_items``.